protiumx/blogpub/README.md

 ## Relative Paths

-To use any media contained in your repository you can use relative paths.
+You can use relative paths to use any media files hosted in the same repository as the article files.
-All relative paths will be resolved using the raw url of the markdown down file that is being processed.
+All relative paths will be resolved using the **github raw content** URL.

 Example:
 ```